Same-Day Virtual & Telehealth Appointments — North Carolina

 7. Feeling afraid, as if something awful might happen

 This screener is based on the GAD-7 developed by Drs.
-Spitzer, Kroenke, Williams, and Löwe and is used for educational purposes only.
+Spitzer, Kroenke, Williams, and Löwe.
+It is used for educational and informational purposes only.
 It is not a diagnostic tool.
-Anxiety symptoms can overlap with depression, trauma, ADHD, sleep problems, and other conditions.
-A licensed provider can perform a full evaluation.
+Anxiety symptoms can overlap with depression, trauma, ADHD, sleep problems, thyroid conditions, and other medical issues.
+A licensed provider performs a full clinical evaluation before any diagnosis is made.

 Source: Spitzer RL, Kroenke K, Williams JBW, Löwe B. "A brief measure for assessing generalized anxiety disorder: the GAD-7."
 Archives of Internal Medicine, 2006;166(10):1092-1097.